2023 Western Illinois Leathernecks football team

 The 2023 Western Illinois Leathernecks football team represented Western Illinois University as a member of the Missouri Valley Football Conference (MVFC) during the 2023 NCAA Division I FCS football season.
+Led by Myers Hendrickson in his second and final season as head coach, the Leathernecks compiled an overall record of 0–11 with a mark of 0–8 in conference play, placing last out of 12 teams in the MVFC.
+Western Illinois played home games at Hanson Field in Macomb, Illinois.

-They were led by second-year head coach Myers Hendrickson.
-The Leathernecks played their home games at Hanson Field in Macomb, Illinois.
-This was the final season for the Leathernecks in the MVFC before moving to the Ohio Valley Conference (OVC) for the 2024–25 season.
+This was the final season for the Leathernecks in the MVFC before moving to the Ohio Valley Conference (OVC) for the 2024 season.